urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 5. The Jackal and the Sun Child
-> **Target Words**: `aware, badly, belong, continue, error, experience, field, hurt, judgment, likely, normal, rare, relax, request, reside, result, roll, since, visible, wild`
+> `aware, badly, belong, continue, error, experience, field, hurt, judgment, likely, normal, rare, relax, request, reside, result, roll, since, visible, wild`

 A jackal is a wild dog with a big black back.
 It resides in the desert.
 But how did the jackal get his black back?
 This was how it happened.
 One day, the jackal saw a girl.
 She was sitting upon a rock.
 She was not a normal child.
 She was a rare and beautiful sun child.
 She was bright and warm like the sun.
 The child saw the jackal and smiled.